-Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the administrative life of the record 3.1 Log books e.g Racist, Homophobic, search etc. Yes 6 Current Year +6 years Log by Academic Year.
-Transfer to the Archives at end of Academic Year 3.2 Minutes of the Senior Management Team and other internal administrative bodies Yes 1 Current Year +6 years Retain in the school for 6 years from meeting Transfer to Archives 3.3 Reports made by the head teacher or SLT Yes 1 Current Year +6 years Retain in the school for 6 years from meeting Transfer to Archives 3.4 Records created by head teachers, deputy head teachers, heads of year and other members of staff with administrative responsibilities Yes 1 Current Year +6 years SHRED 3.5 Correspondence created by head teachers, deputy head teachers, heads of year and other members of staff with administrative responsibilities No Current Year +6 years SHRED 3.6 Professional development plans Yes Current Year +6 years SHRED 3.7 School development plans No Current Year +6 years Review Offer to Archives 3.8 Admissions - if the appeal admission is successful Yes Current Year +1 year SHRED 3.9 Admissions - if the appeal is unsuccessful Yes Current Year +1 year SHRED 3.10 Proofs of address supplied by parents as part of the admissions process Yes Current Year +1 year SHRED
+Basic file description DP Statutory Retention Period Action at the end of the administrative life of the record Issues Provisions [operational]

+3.1 Log Books e.g Racist, Homophobic, search etc. Yes 6 Current Year + 6 years Log by Academic Year.
+Transfer to the Archives at end of Academic Year 3.2 Minutes of the Senior Management Team and other internal administrative bodies Yes 1 Current Year + 6 years Retain in the school for 6 years from meeting Transfer to Archives 3.3 Reports made by the head teacher or SLT Yes 1 Current Year + 6 years Retain in the school for 6 years from meeting Transfer to Archives 3.4 Records created by head teachers, deputy head teachers, heads of year and other members of staff with administrative responsibilities Yes 1 Current Year + 6 years SHRED 3.5 Correspondence created by head teachers, deputy head teachers, heads of year and other members of staff with administrative responsibilities No Current Year + 6 years SHRED 3.6 Professional development plans Yes Current Year + 6 years SHRED 3.7 School development plans No Current Year + 6 years Review Offer to the Archives 3.8 Admissions - if the appeal admission is successful Yes Current Year + 1 year SHRED 3.9 Admissions - if the appeal is unsuccessful Yes Current Year + 1 year SHRED

-6 From 1 January 2005 subject access is permitted into unstructured filing systems and log books and other records created within the school containing details about the activities of individual pupils and members of staff will become subject to the Data Protection Act 1998.
+6 From January 1st 2005 subject access is permitted into unstructured filing systems and log books and other records created within the school containing details about the activities of individual pupils and members of staff will become subject to the Data Protection Act 1998.